 Pause to reflect

 In a nutshell here’s how it works.
-Before you get sucked into the madness grab a pen and journal (or notebook), make a cup of your favorite beverage, and answer the following questions.
-(Note: some of these questions were inspired by the publication “Simplify the Holidays” available free from the Center for a New American Dream.)
+Grab a pen and journal (or notebook), make a cup of your favorite beverage, and answer the following questions.
+Do it Today, before you get sucked into the madness.
+(Note: some of these questions were inspired by the publication “Simplify the Holidays” available free from the New Dream.)

 What do you want Christmas to look like this year?